DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/_financeutilities/Technical/Web-API-Endpoint.md

 Currently, the solution contains implementation for importing and exporting file.
 This has been configured to work for the following

 - Bank statement import.
-See [guide](https://dxcanzproduct.github.io/DXC-Products-for-Microsoft-Business-Applications/FINU/Setup/CASH-AND-BANK-MANAGEMENT/Bank-statement-import.html)
+See [guide](../CASH-AND-BANK-MANAGEMENT/Setup/Bank-statement-import)
 - Customer remittance import.
-See [guide](https://dxcanzproduct.github.io/DXC-Products-for-Microsoft-Business-Applications/FINU/Setup/ACCOUNTS-RECEIVABLE/Customer-remittance.html)
+See [guide](../ACCOUNTS-RECEIVABLE/Setup/Customer-remittance)
-- Accounts receivable save electronic report file to secure location.
-See [guide](https://dxcanzproduct.github.io/DXC-Products-for-Microsoft-Business-Applications/FINU/Setup/ACCOUNTS-PAYABLE/Save-electronic-reporting-file-to-secure-location.html).
+- Save electronic report file to secure location.
+See [guide](../ELECTRONIC-REPORTING-EXPORT/Processing/Save-electronic-reporting-file-to-secure-location).

 # File import/export processing